sushgandhi/DAND/README.md

 # Investigate a Data Set

-As part of P2 - Investigating the Titanic Data Set.
+As part of P2 of Udacity Data Analyst Nanodegree

+Investigating the Titanic Data Set.

 CSV data included in the repo.